frapa/pyspark-dubber/docs/API Reference/pyspark_dubber.sql.functions/pyspark_dubber.sql.functions.randstr.md

 !!! warning "Incompatibility Note"

     The `seed` argument is not honored.
+Output is lowercase-only.